outmoded/hapijs.com/lib/tutorials/en_US/auth.md

 `h` is the standard hapi [response toolkit](https://hapijs.com/api#response-toolkit).

-When authentication is successful, you must call and return `h.authenticated({ credentials, artifacts })`. `credentials` property is an object representing the authenticated user (or the credentials the user attempted to authenticate with) Additionally, you may also have an `artifacts` key, which can contain any authentication related data that is not part of the user's credentials.
+When authentication is successful, you must call and return `h.authenticated({ credentials, artifacts })`. `credentials` property is an object representing the authenticated user (or the credentials the user attempted to authenticate with).
+Additionally, you may also have an `artifacts` key, which can contain any authentication related data that is not part of the user's credentials.

 The `credentials` and `artifacts` properties can be accessed later (in a route handler, for example) as part of the `request.auth` object.